w3f/polkadot-wiki/docs/learn/learn-parachains-protocol.md

 ## Candidate Receipts

 PoV are typically between 1 MB and 10 MB in size and are not included in the relay chain blocks.
-For
-{{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} to scale to hundreds of parachains, PoV need to be represented by something smaller on the relay chain: candidate receipts.
+For Polkadot to scale to hundreds of parachains, PoV need to be represented by something smaller on the relay chain: candidate receipts.
 A para-validator constructs a candidate receipt for a parachain block by signing:

 - The parachain ID.
 - The collator's ID and signature.